Khallavan/wallpapers/README.md

-# wallpapers for yor device
+# wallpapers for your device